A Statistical Study of the Magnetic Imprints of X-Class Solar Flares: Observation and Data Reduction

-Here, the inclination angle $\theta$ is defined as $\theta=\arctan{\frac{B_r}{\sqrt{B_p^2+B_t^2}}}$.
-As is shown in Figure \ref{fig:fig1} (e)-(h), both $B_h$ and $\theta$ show a stepwise change in ~40 minutes, which is consistent with previous findings.
-We also compare the region near the PIL and the region near the umbra.
-It is found that the changes of the horizontal field are in the two regions; however, the change of the inclination angle in the PIL region is greater than that in the region near the umbra.
+{Here, for better comparison with previous studies, we follow the definition of the magnetic inclination angle $\phi$ in \cite{Wangshuo2012a_2041-8205-745-2-L17}: $\phi=\arctan{\frac{B_r}{\sqrt{B_p^2+B_t^2}}}$.} As shown in Figure \ref{fig:fig1}(e)--(h), both $\langle B_h\rangle$ and $\langle \phi \rangle$ show a stepwise change in ~40 minutes, which is consistent with previous findings. {It is worth pointing out that because of the flare heating, the inversions of Stokes profiles are generally not reliable during the flare \citep{Hong-2018ApJ...857L...2H}, which further brings uncertainty to the magnetograms of HMI.
+Nevertheless, inversions of Stokes profiles are reliable before and after the flare, during which the quantities $B_h$ and $\phi$ almost keep constant.
+Thus, despite of the uncertainty during the flare, the irreversible/stepwise change of $B_h$ and $\phi$ seems realistic.} We also compare the region at the PIL and the region at the penumbra. { It is found that the changes of the horizontal field are similar in the two regions;} however, the change of the inclination angle in the PIL region is greater than that in the penumbra region.
 This result can be expected due to a stronger $B_r$ field in the latter.
-Note that the errors in $B_h$ and $\theta$ are calculated according to the error transfer formule.
+Note that the errors in $\langle B_h\rangle$ and $\langle \phi \rangle$ are calculated according to the error transfer formula.

 To further reveal the origin of such an irreversible change of the magnetic field, we analyze the relationship between the CME momentum and the Lorentz force change as predicted by \cite{Fisher2012}.
-The Lorentz force change in the volume below the photosphere is formulated as:
+The change in the vertical component of the net Lorentz force acting on the volume below the photosphere is formulated as:

-We note that, similar to previous results (\cite{Wangshuo2012b_2041-8205-757-1-L5}, \cite{song2016relationship}, \cite{Xudong2017_0004-637X-839-1-67}), the vertical field $B_r$ shows no rapid change in the time duration of $8$ hours.
-Therefore, we omit the term $\delta B_r^2$ and calculate the absolute value of $\delta F_r$ in the ROI depending solely on the term $\delta B_h^2$, which means that the Lorentz force change can serve as a reasonable indicator of the strength of the magnetic imprints.
-On the other hand, we estimate the CME momentum by directly multiplying the CME mass by the linear speed of the CME as observed by the SOHO satellite\footnote{\href{$https://cdaw.gsfc.nasa.gov/CME_list/$}{https://cdaw.gsfc.nasa.gov/CME\_list/}}.
+We note that, similar to previous results (\citealt{Wangshuo2012b_2041-8205-757-1-L5}, \citealt{song2016relationship}, \citealt{Xudong2017_0004-637X-839-1-67}), the vertical field $B_r$ shows no rapid change in the time duration of $8$ hours.
+Therefore, we omit the term $\delta B_r^2$ and calculate $\delta F_r$ in the ROI depending solely on the term $\delta B_h^2$, which means that the Lorentz force change can serve as a reasonable indicator of the strength of the magnetic imprints, namely: On the other hand, we estimate the CME momentum by directly multiplying the CME mass by the linear speed of the CME as observed by the SOHO satellite\footnote{\href{$https://cdaw.gsfc.nasa.gov/CME_list/$}{https://cdaw.gsfc.nasa.gov/CME\_list/}}.

-For each X-class flare, we pay attend to a time period of eight hours.
-We then apply the same procedure to all the 17 flare events as listed in Table \ref{tab:flarelist}.
+For each X-class flare, we pay attention to a time period of eight hours.
+We then apply the same procedure to all the 20 flare events as listed in Table \ref{tab:flarelist}.
+The detailed CME information and the change of the vertical Lorentz force are recorded in Table \ref{tab:CMElist}.